lumpysimon/wp-easy-local-site/readme.txt

 = Overriding outgoing emails =

-To override outgoing emails, you must define WP_LOCAL_EMAIL in local-config.php as follows:
+To send all outgoing emails to a specified email address, you must define WP_LOCAL_EMAIL in local-config.php as follows:

 define( 'WP_LOCAL_EMAIL', 'me@myemailaddress.com' );

+= Disabling/logging outgoing emails =

+To disable outgoing emails completely and instead log them as a 'Local Email' custom post type, you must define WP_LOCAL_EMAIL in local-config.php as follows:

+define( 'WP_LOCAL_EMAIL', 'post' );

+You will then be able to view all sent emails at http://example.com/wp-admin/edit.php?post_type=local-email

 = Download from GitHub =

 You can also download this plugin from GitHub at [https://github.com/lumpysimon/wp-easy-local-site](https://github.com/lumpysimon/wp-easy-local-site)

 == Changelog ==

+= 0.4 =
+* Option to disable outgoing emails and log as a 'Local Email' custom post type instead.

 = 0.3 =
 * Use WP_LOCAL_EMAIL constant for email address (for easier use by teams in a version-controlled environment)